damaki/stree/README.md

 # Stree

-Stree is a multi-way tree container library with contracts in SPARK.
+Stree is an extension of [SPARKlib](https://github.com/AdaCore/SPARKlib) which adds multi-way tree containers with contracts in SPARK.

 ## License